CyVerse-learning-materials/foss/docs/03_managing_data.md

 **Part I: Basic questions**

 Here are some questions about how you manage and work with data.
-We will complete some more formal assessments later, but for now let's see where you are.

 !!!
 Question "Activity"
         In small groups, discuss the following questions.
 You will be provided with a space for documenting our shared answers.